India–Pakistan cricket rivalry: Players who have played for both teams

-After Partition, Gul Mohammad continued to play for India until 1955 and played against Pakistan in their first tour of India in 1951–52.
+After partition, Gul Mohammad continued to play for India until 1955 and played against Pakistan in their first tour of India in 1951–52.
 Both Amir Elahi and Abdul Hafeez Kardar played for Pakistan on the tour.
 Abdul Hafeez Kardar went on to play for Pakistan against India during India's first tour of Pakistan in 1954–55.

 Public and government reaction to the rivalry

-Cricket is a significant sport within both countries and matches involving them can provoke what has been described as "a strong response".
+Cricket is a significant sport in both countries and matches between them can provoke what has been described as a strong response.

-In the Indian cricket team in Pakistan in the 1989–90 series, the 3rd ODI at Karachi was abandoned due to crowd disturbance.
-When Pakistan lost 3 wickets at the score of 28, stone pelting started against Indian fielders.
-Indian fielders gathered near the pitch.
+During India's tour of Pakistan in 1989–90, the 3rd ODI in Karachi was abandoned due to crowd disturbance.
+When Pakistan lost 3 wickets at the score of 28 runs, stone pelting started against Indian fielders, who then gathered near the pitch.
 Local cricketer Javed Miandad was unable to calm the crowd and the match was abandoned.
 Chandu Borde said that in the same match, Mohammad Azharuddin was hit with a metal hook.
-Sanjay Manjrekar wrote in his book, in the first ODI, that Indian captain Krishnamachari Srikkanth's shirt was torn by a Pakistani spectator.
+Sanjay Manjrekar wrote in his book that in the first ODI, Indian captain Krishnamachari Srikkanth's shirt was torn by a Pakistani spectator.

-There have been examples where fans of the opposing side have experienced legal action: in 2016, a 22-year-old Pakistani fan of Indian captain Virat Kohli, was arrested and later sentenced to 10-years imprisonment for hoisting India's flag in Pakistan after a match between India and Australia.
+There have been examples where fans of the opposing team have experienced legal action.
+In 2016, a 22-year-old Pakistani fan of Indian captain Virat Kohli, was arrested and later sentenced to 10-years imprisonment for hoisting India's flag in Pakistan after a match between India and Australia.

-In the city of Leicester in the United Kingdom, tensions between the Indian Hindu and Pakistan Muslim community broke out into violence and a series of protests following the 2022 Asia Cup match between Pakistan and India on 28 August.
+In the city of Leicester in the United Kingdom, tensions between Indian and Pakistani communities turned into violence and a series of protests following the 2022 Asia Cup match between Pakistan and India on 28 August.